 - By June 2024, IDRC will develop a plan for remediation of barriers on our website.

 - Starting in July 2024, IDRC will begin remediating the barriers on our website, according to the plan.

 2.4 Communications (other than ICT) communications

-We are aware of the need for content in plain language that is inclusive of a wide range of audiences and learning styles.
-We are striving to develop a plain language strategy that will be rolled out and incorporated into all of our online and print content.
-We are also aware of a need to provide our material in alternative formats for visitors with print or visual disabilities.
+At IDRC, we are aware of the need to have content in plain language that is inclusive of a wide range of audiences and learning styles.
+We are striving to develop a plain language strategy that will be rolled out and incorporated into all our online and print content.
+We are also aware of a need to provide alternative formats of materials to visitors with print or visual disabilities.
 We have a plan to make alternative formats available for individuals who request them.

 To improve the accessibility of our communications, we will undertake the following:

 - By June 2023, IDRC will have a teletypewriter (TTY) number listed on our website.

 - By June 2023, IDRC to update its style guide to reflect inclusive language.

 - By December 2023, IDRC will develop an internal standard on when it offers sign language interpretation.
 This standard will include when sign language interpretation will be provided at meetings or in videos without a request and how requests will be resolved.